 The number of stalls is another factor to deliberate over.
 To decide on it, you should ask yourself how many horses you want to and feasible can care for at present.
 You should also look to the future and consider whether you plan to keep more horses later on.
 The goal is to find a balance between having enough or maybe a little extra room, while also keeping costs low.
 If you underestimated the number of stalls, you’ll need to go back and build more later on, which can be a big hassle.
 On the other hand, if you overestimate, you may end up spending more money than you need to and have stalls that you never use.

 Planning the Storage Spaces

-Other than the stalls, your horse barn should also have storage spaces.
+Other than the stalls, consider building your horse barn with storage spaces.
 You’ll want a place to keep food so that you don’t need to haul it over a long distance to get them to your livestock.
 People also usually build a tack room where they can keep equipment, such as saddles, bridles, and brushes.
 The tack room and the food storage room should have walls and doors that keep them from becoming too dirty or wet.
 Prolonged moisture can damage leather items and cause food to rot.

 Creating Proper Air Ventilation

 Just as a room without air circulation can get oppressively stuffy, a horse shelter that doesn’t have proper air ventilation can be uncomfortable and even harmful to horses.
 As you design the building, you must therefore account for airflow.
 Prevent hot air from becoming trapped in the warmer months by installing a cupola and roof vents on top of it.
 A cupola can actively move hot air out as it rises upward with a fan, while vents will provide passive circulation routes.
 Facing windows and doors in the direction that wind blows in your area will also promote ventilation.